 Most learning community classes will meet ACE general education requirements, which are accepted in all degree programs.

 Yes!
 At your New Student Enrollment orientation session, you will work with an academic advisor to verify which of the learning community courses are right for you.
 If there is a course you already have credit in, you will not be expected to retake that course.

 Students in a learning community will be billed an additional $95 through University Housing in September.
 This nominal fee helps fund your community’s activities and subsidize relevant travel expenses.

 You may request a roommate if that person has also been accepted to the same learning community.
-The two business learning communities both live in Eastside Suites, but roommates are matched within each community.
+The two business learning communities both live in Abel, but roommates are matched within each community.
 While you are not required to request a roommate, you can utilize the Roommate Finder tool in your MyRED account beginning in mid-April.

 All learning communities are filled on a first-come, first-served basis.
 You’ll be notified about your learning community status 2-3 weeks after you submit your Housing Contact.